ellehailu/Pierres-bakery-updated/pierres-bakery/README.md

 ## Description

-- A user can enter an amount in in U.S. dollars, then specify another currency from the listed 5 options and submit the form.
-- Once the form is submitted, the user will see the total amount they entered in converted currency.
+- a C# console application for a bakery that includes the following functionality:

+There should be two classes: one for Bread and one for Pastry.

+When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.

+A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.

+The application will return the total cost of the order.

+Pierre offers the following deal for Bread: Buy 2, get 1 free.
+Pierre offers the following deal for Pastry: Buy 3, get 1 free.

 ## Setup/Installation Requirements

 - _Clone this repository to your desktop_
-- _Navigate to the top level of the directory_
+- _Open your terminal and navigate to the top level of the directory_
-- _Open the files in your prefered source code editor_
-- _Create a .env file in your root directory and add it to your .gitignore file.
-Make sure to commit your .gitignore at this point, before moving on._
--
+- _In your terminal run ['dotnet run']_

 ## Known Bugs